 Slap a logo on that picture and boom, it’s great awareness generating trade show success.

-If you can have a high-profile name be at your booth at the specific time, even better!
+If you can have a high-profile name be at your booth at

 When all else fails, here are some more fun awareness driving ideas: Charging Station